baccigalupi/CalOrders/Artifacts/README.md

 Oncore focused on delivering what the end user needed.
 This was done with a combination of user research, rapid prototyping, and constant interaction with end users through interviews and focus groups.
 These tight cycles between ideas and testing allowed us to respond quickly to change.
 Focusing on solutions not features and adhering to the [U.S. Digital Services](https://playbook.cio.gov/) Playbook promoted user satisfaction and adoption through continuous interaction/feedback.
 We [followed](https://github.com/OncoreLLC/CalOrders/wiki/Addressing-U.S.-Digital-Services-Playbook-Plays) all of the applicable Playbook plays.

 ##Project Requirements
-The project requirements and how OnCore fulfilled each requirement listed below:
+The project requirements and how OnCore fulfilled each requirement is coveniently listed below.

 Reqirements | Reference(s)
 --- | ---